 Edinburgh Marathon

 The Edinburgh Marathon takes place as part of the Edinburgh Marathon Festival in May, which also includes junior races, a half marathon, and the Hairy Haggis Team Relay!
-The route takes you along some of Edinburgh’s most famous streets and past spectacular sights, including Greyfriars Kirkyard, Edinburgh Castle, and the Palace of Holyrood.
+The Edinburgh route takes you along some of Edinburgh’s most famous streets and past spectacular sights, including Greyfriars Kirkyard, Edinburgh Castle, and many more of Edinburgh’s famous landmarks.
 As you continue, the course leads to the bracing coastline before looping back to the finish line in Musselburgh.

 The nearest station to the race is Edinburgh Waverley, which is about a mile from the start line at Potterrow.